We Build Brands with Integrity

 The Alternative:

-Build an Anti-Racist, Inclusive Brand
+Build an Anti-Racist Brand

 “We’ve come a really long way thanks to Brand by Me’s guidance.
 We no longer experience the same level of stress when responding to racist comments - everyone feels confident in our approach and uses our statement where needed.
 As Collette predicted, we now see fewer racist responses following our change in approach.
 We’ve also made significant progress in how we platform people from Global Majority communities in our communications and at the heart of our work in communities.”